Share Your Passion for Reading

 Entering 4th Graders

-In this program, students make substantial gains in comprehension, long-word decoding skills, fluency, reading speed, and writing skills.
+In this program, students make substantial gains in comprehension, long-word decoding skills, fluency, and reading speed, as well as learning skills and strategies for reading nonfiction.
 Children become stronger, more enthusiastic readers and are set up to succeed in fourth grade.

 Entering 5th Graders